 Some companies prefer to keep their parties small and during normal work hours.
 If this is the case for you, then you'll likely opt for work-appropriate attire.
 However, don't be afraid to dress it up a little bit with a nice dress and shoes or a fun holiday-geared blazer with a little sparkle.
-Typically, you'll need to stick with the office dress code policy unless you're provided with guidelines that it's OK to dress differently for the event.
+Typically, you'll need to stick with the office dress code policy, unless you're provided with guidelines on how to dress differently for the event.

 After-hours holiday parties can be a lot of fun.
 They give you an opportunity to let your hair down, relax a bit, and connect with co-workers outside of the typical office environment.
 However, that doesn't mean you can forget that you are still around co-workers and at a work function.
 You want to have fun, but consider that what you wear and what happens at the party will be remembered by those you see daily in a professional environment.

-Tips for picking out your company holiday attire:
+Tips for picking out your company holiday party attire

 Before you head into your closet, confirm the dress code — get clear on what the expectations are and go from there.
 You can go more formal or casual than the code if you choose, but use good judgment.

-Keep the cleavage to a minimum.
+Beware of low-cut necklines.
 A higher neckline can be extremely flattering, and it will make a big difference in keeping your look professional.
-If things still feel a bit bland, a necklace is a great way to add some pop or sparkle while still keeping it appropriate.
+If your ensemble feels a bit bland, a necklace is a great way to add some pop of sparkle while still keeping it appropriate.

-Consider where your hemline hits when selecting your wardrobe.
+Consider where your hemline hits.
 You can go a bit higher than the typical “two inches above the knee” rule, but use caution and don't go too short.
-Also, make sure you test sitting down in your outfit before the party to ensure it doesn't show too much when you sit.
+Also, make sure you test sitting down in your outfit before the party to ensure it doesn't show too much when in a chair.
 After all, no one wants to be worried about fixing their skirt while their manager is speaking to them at the party.

-Finally, use caution with sheer fabrics.
-If your party's venue is going to have bright lights, then try to avoid sheer fabrics — they may end up showing more than you'd like.
+Use caution with sheer fabrics.
+If your party's venue is going to have bright lights, try to avoid sheer fabrics — they may end up showing more than you'd like.

 If you're going to wear a dress shirt, make sure you iron it.
 A smooth shirt will help you look clean and put together, and it will show your co-workers that you care about the impression you make.
 It's a job that only takes a few minutes, but it will make a big difference in your overall appearance.

 Be comfortable.
 If you'll be dancing and walking around a lot, you don't want your clothes to keep you from having a good time.
-Make sure your buttons will stay buttoned, for example, and if you sweat easily, you might want to avoid wearing silk.
+Make sure your buttons will stay buttoned, and if you sweat easily, you might want to avoid materials that don't mix, like silk.

 Don't be too casual.
-Some might see the holiday party as an opportunity to go casual instead dress up, and that's OK — to each his own.
+Some might see the holiday party as an opportunity to go casual instead of dressing up, and that's OK — to each their own.
 At the same time, you don't want to go any more casual than you would for casual Fridays at work.
 In other words, sandals, loose-fitting jeans, and shorts probably aren't appropriate (unless your holiday party is a beach party!).